sannidhyar/mangaDownloader/README.md

 # mangaDownloader

-Download Mangas for situations where internet connectivity is not good.
-Currently works only for Asura scans.
+A simple python script to download manga from various websites.
+Currently supports only Asura scans.
+Pass the link to the last chapter and it will download from 1st to last.